 Symptoms of Gonorrhea

-Usually, gonorrhea causes symptoms only at the sites of initial infection.
+Usually, gonorrhea causes symptoms only at the sites of initial infection, most commonly the cervix, penis, urethra, or throat.
 In a few people, infection spreads through the bloodstream to other parts of the body, especially to the skin, joints, or both.

 Some men (about 25%) have minimal symptoms.
 Symptoms begin within about 2 to 14 days after infection.
 Men feel mild discomfort in the urethra (the tube that carries urine from the bladder out of the body).
 This discomfort is followed a few hours later by mild to severe pain during urination, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
 The opening at the tip of the penis may become red and swollen.
-The bacteria sometimes spread to the epididymis (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.
+The bacteria sometimes spread to the epididymis Epididymitis and Epididymo-orchitis Epididymitis is inflammation of the epididymis (the coiled tube on top of the testis that provides the space and environment for sperm to mature), and epididymo-orchitis is inflammation of the... read more (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.

 Some women (about 10 to 20%) have minimal or no symptoms.
-Thus, gonorrhea may be detected only during routine screening or after diagnosis of the infection in their male partner.
+Thus, gonorrhea may be detected only during routine screening or after diagnosis of the infection in their partner.
 Symptoms typically do not begin until at least 10 days after infection.
-Some women feel only mild discomfort in the genital area and have a puslike discharge from the vagina.
-However, other women have more severe symptoms, such as a frequent urge to urinate and pain during urination.
+Some women feel only mild discomfort in the genital area and have a yellow or green vaginal discharge.
+However, other women have more severe symptoms, such as a frequent urge to urinate or pain during urination.
 These symptoms develop when the urethra is also infected.

-Anal sex with an infected partner may result in gonorrhea of the rectum.
+Anal sex with an infected partner may result in gonorrhea of the rectum (gonococcal proctitis Proctitis Proctitis is inflammation of the lining of the rectum (rectal mucosa).
+The inflammation has many causes ranging from infection to radiation therapy.
+Depending on its cause, proctitis can be... read more ).
 This infection usually causes no symptoms, but it may make bowel movements painful.
 Other symptoms include constipation, itching, bleeding, and a discharge from the rectum.
 The area around the anus may become red and raw, and stool may be coated with mucus and pus.
 When a doctor examines the rectum with a viewing tube (anoscope), mucus and pus may be visible on the wall of the rectum.

 Oral sex with an infected partner may result in gonorrhea of the throat (gonococcal pharyngitis).
 Usually, these infections cause no symptoms, but the throat may be sore.